What is an esophagostomy tube?

 An esophagostomy tube is a small rubber tube that is surgically inserted into the esophagus (the muscular tube that transports food from the mouth to the stomach) through the skin of the neck.
 The esophagostomy tube allows food to be delivered to the stomach, by-passing the mouth and pharynx (back of the throat).
 This type of feeding tube is not placed directly into the stomach.

 An esophagostomy tube is placed in cats that have jaw fractures or other mouth injuries that prevent normal or adequate eating, or in cats with diseases that have anorexia as a symptom and will not eat enough on their own.
 Your veterinarian will let you know when it should be removed.

 How do I feed my cat through the tube?

-Run the blender at high speed until the food is uniformly mixed.
-After mixing, pour the food through a kitchen strainer to remove any chunks or clumps of unblended food.
+- After mixing, if needed, pour the food through a kitchen strainer to remove any chunks or clumps of unblended food.

 When and how is the feeding tube removed?

+The tube can remain in place for weeks to months.
 Some cats require several weeks of tube feeding before healing occurs and/or their appetite returns.
-At least twice weekly, offer your cat a small amount of its favorite food by mouth so that you will know when its appetite is improving.
+When directed, you can start offering food.
+At least twice weekly, while the feeding tube is in place, offer your cat a small amount of its favorite food by mouth so that you know when their appetite is improving.
 The esophagostomy tube will not hinder chewing or swallowing.